3 Ways to work less and increase productivity at work

 Yes, you read that right.
 Work less not more, to be more productive.
 Remember, productivity is about efficiency, not clocking up hours.

 Quality not quantity: this principle applies to workplace productivity.

-When you look at trends across the world right now, many forward-thinking and progressive employers are questioning the logic of the traditional 8-hour working day, still common in most western countries.
+When you look at trends across the world right now, many forward-thinking and progressive employers are questioning the logic of the traditional working week.
 Is it productive to chain staff to their desks for a specified amount of time, five days a week?